Reedley-College-CSCI/csci-40-course-project-JoseRodriguez21/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/7mdzU3H2)
-# CS1 Final Project - Recipe Book - Jose Rodriguez
+# CS1 Final Project - Recipe Book - Jose Rodriguez - Daniel Hernandez

 ## 1. Overview
 - What problem does your project solve?
 - This project makes having all your recipes stored more accessible and easier to store than having them on a physical copy.
 - Briefly describe the purpose and key features of your program.
 - The purpose of this program is to enable the user to be able to save recipes, delete them, and search them.
 The key feature is being able to see all of them at once without having to flip through pages like a regular recipe book.
+- My partner and I created a program to solve the problem of sorting, organizing, and saving recipes for users, allowing them to enter the name and the number of ingredients, naming the ingredients, and store it in memory.
 ---

 ## 2. Design Decisions